Richieone13/portfolio/README.md

 **[Predicting Customer Churn based on Profile](https://www.kaggle.com/richieone13/2-churn-notebook-prediction)**

-Predicting customer churn (telecommunication technology company) and experimenting to find the best model using Logisitic Regression, SVM, Random Forest and XGBoost.
-Analysis and discussion to find the best model and parameter tuning.
+Predicting customer churn (telecommunication technology company) and experimenting to find the best model using various ML models, here I focus on the business applications applied towards the model reccomendations to the business at a stragetic level from EDA.

 <br />